rd-1-2022/udc-asa/README-asa.md

 The `--name` option is set to Maven model variable `project-name`.
 In this case the name is `demo`

-### `spring asa deploy`

-This command will deploy the .jar file to the Spring Application that was previously provisioned using a command such as
+The command will then deploy the app using something similar to

 ```
 az spring app deploy --resource-group scdf-demo --service si-mark --name demo --artifact-path /home/mark/testing/demo/target/demo-0.0.1-SNAPSHOT.jar